When it comes to weight loss there are very few supplements that actually work.

-No, these aren't miracle weight loss pills - but they act through various ways to help reduce inflammation, activate mitochondrial energy production to help your body burn fat.
+No, these aren’t miracle weight loss pills – but they act in various ways to help reduce inflammation, and activate mitochondrial energy production to help your body burn fat.

-Of course we will be using a combination of scientific studies and my personal experience using this to show how ALA can help you lose weight.
+Of course, we will be using a combination of scientific studies and my personal experience to show how ALA can help you lose weight.

 Benefits of Alpha Lipoic Acid

-Beyond the benefits to weight loss this nutrient is very powerful.
+Beyond the benefits of weight loss, this nutrient is very powerful.

-I'm going to talk more about the benefits to weight loss but I want to take a second to describe how I use alpha lipoic acid in my practice.
+I’m going to talk more about the benefits of weight loss but I want to take a second to describe how I use alpha lipoic acid in my practice.

 ALA can be used in conjunction with other supplements (it works better in combination therapy) to help treat and reverse insulin resistance.